ilsundal/ncollections/README.md

 **sort(compare_fn)** sorts the list in place, optionally with a custom compare function.
 Returns the list itself.

+### ArrayList

+The ArrayList is backed by [JavaScript's built-in array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
+Thus, the *getAt* and *setAt* methods are fast, while list insertions and removals are slower (due to possible element shifting and array resizing).
+The *toAtray* method returns the backed array directly which thus allows you to access and modify the ArrayList directly using any JavaScript array function, such as *splice*.

+### LinkedList

+The LinkedList is backed by a next-previous (double-linked) node structure.
+Thus, adding, retrieving and removing elements from the front or end of the list is fast, while *getAt* and *setAt* are slower due to linear search.
+(The linear search automatically chooses whether to search forwards from the first node or backwards from the last node depending on what is fastest.)

-## Maps: HashMap
+## Maps

 A Map is a key-value collection where a (unique) key is mapped to a value.
 Collectively, a key and its mapped-to value is called an entry and is simply an object with two properties: "key" and "value".
 Both keys and values can be primitive values or objects.
 To get all the entries of a map simply iterate over it; thus, there is no *entries* method.

-There are two Map-types: HashMap and NativeMap.
-- The HashMap is backed by [JavaScript's built-in Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
-Thus, the *containsKey*, *get*, *put*, and *remove* methods are fast.
-- The NativeMap is a thin wrapper around [JavaScript's built-in Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) and adapts it to the ncollections framework.
-NativeMap does not support custom *equals* and *hashCode* methods.

 All Maps implement the following methods: